czbiohub-sf/AIH-Project/README.md

 DifferentialGeneExpression-R-Scripts includes DESeq2, EdgeR, WGCNA and various plotting scripts (ie PCA, MA etc) for AIH differential gene expression analysis

 DifferentialGeneExpression-Output includes figures, CSVs and Excel tables produced which display differential gene expression analysis, and can be used for IPA analysis.

+Pegivirus-Analysis contains scripts and figures related to phylogeny of pegivirus in our samples